 Contributions.
 Contribution provisions are established by General Statute 128-30 and may be amended only by the North Carolina General Assembly.
 Town of Oak City employees are required to contribute 6% of their compensation.
 Employer contributions are actuarially determined and set annually by the LGERS Board of Trustees.
-The Town of Oak City's contractually required contribution rate for the year ended June 30, 2019, was 8.50% of compensation for law enforcement officers and 7.75% for general employees and firefighters, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
-Contributions to the pension plan from the Town of Oak City were \$2,950 for the year ended June 30, 2019.
+The Town of Oak City's contractually required contribution rate for the year ended June 30, 2020, was 8.95% for general employees and firefighters, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
+Contributions to the pension plan from the Town of Oak City were \$3,497 for the year ended June 30, 2020.

 Refunds of Contributions - Town employees who have terminated service as a contributing member of LGERS, may file an application for a refund of their contributions.
 By state law, refunds to members with at least five years of service include 4% interest.
-State law requires a 60 day waiting period after service termination before the refund may be paid.
-The acceptance of a refund payment cancels the individual's right to employer contributions or any other benefit provided by LGERS.
+State law requires a 60-day waiting period after service termination before the refund may be paid.
+The acceptance of a refund payment c a n c e l s the individual's right to employer contributions, or any other benefit provided by LGERS.